pomonam/kronfluence/examples/openwebtext/README.md

 # OpenWebText & Llama-3-8B Example

 This repository contains scripts for computing influence scores on the subset of OpenWebText dataset.
-The pipeline is motivated from [LoggIX repository](https://github.com/logix-project/logix/tree/main/examples/language_modeling).
+The pipeline is motivated from [LoggIX repository](https://github.com/logix-project/logix/tree/main/examples/language_modeling) and serve as an example code how to use Kronfluence on large-scale models.
 Install the necessary packages:

 ```bash